YCAyca/Various-Sensor-Integrations/README.md

-# embedded-systems
-This repository contains some sample code files including sensor to microprocessor communication,  optimisation & interpretation of the data received from various sensors etc
+This repository contains a robotic platform's sample code files including Sensor to Microprocessor (PIC32MX250F128D) Communication, Optimisation & Interpretation of the data received from various sensors like Color, Proxy Perception, BMI160 Accelerometer & Gyro, ESP8266 Wifi Module, 2 DC motors, RGB Leds and IRDA (an infrared sensor used to make robots communicate between each other)
-Since it's a repository of an customized robotic platform, in public files, there can be some functions whose source code didn't shared.
-As it's a robotic platform with color, proxy perception, acc & gyro sensor, wifi module, two DC motors, a microprocessor, some rgb leds and IRDA (a infrared sensor used to communicate robots among themselves.), the code files includes informations about these stuffs.